-The Company, from time to time, will enter into subleases, but these are de minimis in nature.
+The Company, from time to time, will enter into subleases, but these are immaterial in nature.
 From the Company's perspective, these items are not factored into the value of the ROU asset, but are disclosed as an offset to expense on the Consolidated Statement of Operations.

 The adoption of the new standard resulted in the recording of operating ROU assets and operating lease liabilities of approximately \$18.6 million as of November 1, 2021.
-Management has determined that the amounts reflected in earnings in the consolidated statements of operations for the year ended October 31, 2021 under ASC 840 are not materially different than that of the amounts in regards to ASC 842.
 All capital leases under ASC 840 as of October 31, 2021 were converted and disclosed as finance leases under ASC 842 as of November 1, 2021.